HEO-Systems/docs/Partners/Introduction.md

 This remarkable feature demonstrates our dedication to partner success and long-term collaboration.
 We understand the value of loyalty and retention, and we strive to prioritize ongoing support and rewards for our partners.

-## Large Communities

-Do you have a large community?
-Then you're in luck!
-As an HEO Systems Partner, you can earn a standard 15% commission on your referrals.
-However, if you have a significant following or community, you may qualify for even greater rewards.
-Reach out to your dedicated account manager or contact our Partners department at partners@heo-systems.com to unlock the opportunity to earn up to a whopping 30% commission!
-Join us today and let's grow together!

 ## Commission Structure Overview

 Here's a quick overview of how much you can earn with our *default commission (15%)* each month: